Translate

 Mrs Varley TA Support

-In phonics we are beginning to learn set 1 sounds and playing games involving oral segmenting and blending.
-This is the beginning of our journey to becoming readers and writers!
+In phonics we are continuing to embed the RWI set 1 sounds including "special friends"- 2 letters, one sound, and playing games involving oral segmenting and blending.
+We are also learning the set 2 vowel sounds and some of us will be moving onto the tricky set 3 sounds soon!
+We are enjoying becoming confident readers and writers!

 Library is on a FRIDAY afternoon- please ensure your child has their library book with them.

-PE is on a MONDAY afternoon, please ensure your child always has their kit in on this day.
+PE is on a THURDSAY afternoon, please ensure your child always has their kit in on this day.

 Homework is sent out on FRIDAYS as well as SHOWBIE MATHS VIDEO LINKS-please help and encourage your child to complete.

-Please support your child everyday with their home reading and practising their phonic sounds.
-Please ensure that children always have their correct uniform and PE kit in school-pumps only.
-Only a plain gold stud earring is permitted.
+Please support your child everyday with their home reading and practising their phonics sounds.
+Please ensure that children always have their correct uniform and PE kit in school.
+Only plain gold stud earrings are permitted.

 Outdoor Play!